ansilove/AnsiLove.framework/README.md

 	#import <Ansilove/AnsiLove.h>

-To transform any ANSi source file into a beautiful PNG image, there is only one method you need to know:
+To transform ANSi source files into a beautiful images, `ALAnsiGenerator` comes with three methods you should know:

+	+ (void)ansiFileToPNG:
+	+ (void)ansiFileToRetinaPNG:
-	+ (void)createPNGFromAnsiSource:(NSString *)inputFile
+	+ (void)ansiFileToRetinaTIFF:

-						 outputFile:(NSString *)outputFile
-						 	   font:(NSString *)font
-						 	   bits:(NSString *)bits
-						  iceColors:(NSString *)iceColors
-						  	columns:(NSString *)columns
+Method `ansiFileToPNG:` creates a single PNG image in regular resolution from any given ANSi source. `ansiFileToRetinaPNG:` generates the regular PNG and additionally creates a properly named (and sized) Retina @2x.PNG variant. `ansiFileToRetinaTIFF:` generates the two PNGs and merges them to a Retina-ready TIFF, containing both resolutions.
+The PNG cache files will be automatically deleted after TIFF output is done.

-You can call said method like this:
+You can call said methods like this:

-	[ALAnsiGenerator createPNGFromAnsiSource:self.myInputFile
+	[ALAnsiGenerator ansiFileToRetinaTIFF:self.myInputFile
                                outputFile:self.myOutputFile
                                      font:self.myFont
                                      bits:self.myBits
                                 iceColors:self.myIceColors
                                   columns:self.myColumns];

-Keep in mind that ALAnsiGenerator needs all it's objects as `NSString` instances.
-You can work internally with numeric types like `NSInteger` or `BOOL` but you need to convert them to strings before you pass these values to ALAnsiGenerator.
+Keep in mind that `ALAnsiGenerator` needs all it's objects as `NSString` instances.
+You can work internally with numeric types like `NSInteger` or `BOOL` but you need to convert them to strings before you pass these values to `ALAnsiGenerator`.
 For example, `iceColors` (I'm going to explain all objects in detail below) can only be `0` or `1`, so it's perfect to have that as `BOOL` type in your app.
 I did this in `AnsiLoveGUI` as well.
 To pass this value to ALAnsiGenerator you can do it something like this:

 	NSString *iceColors;
 	BOOL	 shouldUseIceColors;